 The U.S. 17 Corridor Study Team, a team of representatives from NCDOT and other state and federal agencies, also considered public input and followed the NEPA/404 Merger Process – a method used to reach an agreement at critical milestones related to project development and permitting.

 NCDOT held a meeting on Thursday, Oct.
-19, 2017, in Hampstead. department representatives provided an update on the portion of the project from the Wilmington Bypass to north of Hampstead in Pender County.
+19, 2017, in Hampstead. department representatives provided an update on the portion of the project from the Wilmington Bypass (now known as N.C.
+140) to north of Hampstead in Pender County.
 Public comment was taken until Nov.
 20, 2017.